invernizzi/vagrant-scp/README.md

     vagrant scp <some_local_file_or_dir> [vm_name]:<somewhere_on_the_vm>

-Copying files out of the VM works in the same fashion
+Copying files out of the guest works in the same fashion

     vagrant scp [vm_name]:<somewhere_on_the_vm> <some_local_file_or_dir>